-1. The date of receipt by the State Patent Bureau of all the documents listed in subparagraphs 1 to 3 of paragraph 4 of Article 16 of this Law shall be considered the date of filing of the application.
+1. The date of receipt by the State Patent Bureau of a request specified in subparagraph 1 of paragraph 4 of Article 16 of this Law, containing at least the information referred to in subparagraphs

+1 to 3 of paragraph 5 of Article 16 of this Law, as well as the document specified in subparagraph 2 of paragraph 4 of Article 16 of this Law shall be considered the date of filing of the application.